ThalesGroup/OntologyGNN/README.md

 If None, the code will analyze community structures for all samples

+If we want to run the model some times, we can specify here:

+repeat_analysis: (Default 1)

+The output will then print the aggregated stats across all runs

 #### To run with default configs (specified in config.yaml file)

 ```bash